-- There has been continuous net-emigration among British citizens since at least 1991.
-In 2011, 70000 more British citizens moved abroad than came to live in the UK.
+- There has been continuous net emigration of British citizens since at least 1991.
+In 2014, about 56,000 more British citizens moved abroad than came to live in the UK.

-- Formal study remains the most common reason for migrating to the UK.
-In 2011, 232,000 people migrated to the UK for study purposes and an additional 284,000 migrated for work related reasons.
+- Formal study and work are the most common reasons for migrating to the UK.
+In 2014, 193,000 people migrated to the UK for study purposes and an additional 284,000 migrated for work related reasons.

 Understanding the evidence

 The analysis in this briefing is based on data from the Office for National Statistics (ONS) Long Term International Migration (LTIM).
 The primary data source for the LTIM estimates is the International Passenger Survey (IPS), but LTIM estimates also include adjustments based on other sources, such as the Home Office data on asylum seekers, the Labour Force Survey and the Northern Ireland Statistics and Research Agency international migration estimates.